LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_data_model.rst

 .. note::

-  Since in 1D the :ref:`Faces` of a cell are equivalent to its constituent :ref:`Nodes`, Mint does not support :ref:`Faces` in 1D.
+  In 1D the :ref:`Faces` of a cell are equivalent to the constituent mesh :ref:`Nodes`, hence, Mint does not explicitly support :ref:`Faces` in 1D.

 .. _figs/cellFaces:
 .. figure:: ../figures/cell_faces.png